kimh/clojure-by-example/source/index.md

 <br>

-You will see another difference between syntax quoting and and quoting when syntax quoting is used with unquoting `~`.
+You will see another difference between syntax quoting and quoting when syntax quoting is used with unquoting `~`.
 Syntax quoting allows unquoting to evaluate the expression followed by `~`.

 ```clojure
 user=> '(+ 1 ~(inc 1))